How to Buy Facebook Stocks Online in 2022

 Although the company is yet to pay any dividends, the blue-chip stock has proven popular with investors in recent years.
 Much of this is down to the platform’s number of monthly active users (MAUs), which now stands at more than 2.6 billion.

-In this article, we explain the easiest way to buy Facebook stock, alongside the best three brokers to do this with.
-We also give you step-by-step guidelines on what you need to do to make an investment today.
+In this article, we explain the basics of how to buy Facebook stock, alongside the best three brokers.

 Where to Buy Facebook Stock

 With a market capitalization that now stands in the hundreds of billions of dollars, virtually every stock broker in the online space gives you access to Facebook shares.
 This can make it a challenge to find a platform that meets your needs, so we’ve narrowed our list of recommended stock trading sites down to just three.
-All of our pre-vetted brokers are heavily regulated, and allow you to buy Facebook stocks with an everyday payment method.
+All of our pre-vetted brokers are heavily regulated.

 1. eToro – Best Stock Broker for Worldwide Customers